-The second thing that drew me in was the smokey aroma of succulent chicken and pork, charring on the barbeque coals.
+The second thing that drew me in was the smokey aroma of succulent chicken and pork, charring on the barbecue coals.
 I’d just popped by for a nosey on my lunch break and after chatting to the lovely waitress about the menu options, I just couldn’t resist sitting down and trying it out then and there.

 Now I know the kebab doesn’t have a good rep, but don’t let that put you off.
 It’s a far cry from the clubbers’ fueling stations on North street, serving fatty, spit-roasted processed meat.
-PP is reclaiming the kebab and taking it to a new level – you could even go as far as to say that it’s offering gourmet kebabs!
+Papa Pitta is reclaiming the kebab and taking it to a new level – you could even go as far as to say that it’s offering gourmet kebabs!

 There are just three main options with the kebabs: Chicken, pork or halloumi (for the veggies).
 I went for a chicken with extra halloumi and chilli sauce which came served with tzatziki, fresh tomato and cucumber and I was pretty impressed and stuffed after I’d tucked in.

 Kebabs are not all that’s on offer either, there are several mouthwatering sides to dig into as well.
 Fried calamari, badada chips (which are flat-cut and twice-fried with oregano seasoning) and a beetroot, feta and walnut salad to name a few.
 I didn’t order any of these as I was just having lunch, but they are a must next time I visit.